Lower Derwent Weather

 Lower Derwent Forecast

 Monday Cloudy.
-High (80%) chance of showers, most likely in the afternoon and evening.
-Winds W/NW 15 to 25 km/h tending N/NW 25 to 40 km/h during the morning then turning W 30 to 45 km/h during the afternoon.
+Very high (near 100%) chance of showers, most likely in the afternoon and evening.
+Snow falling above 800 metres.
+Winds N 20 to 30 km/h shifting W/SW 15 to 25 km/h during the afternoon then increasing to 25 to 35 km/h during the evening.

 Lower Derwent Weather Forecasts